 How To Manage Wavy Hair

 Ok, so humidity might not be your friend, and there’s always that one little bit that refuses to behave.
-But these are glitches that can be fixed with the right hair products and styling techniques.
+But these are glitches that can be fixed with the right hair products (think best hair mousse, men’s hair gel or pomade) and styling techniques.
 Tim Pateman, the director of Clerkenwell salon, The Lion and The Fox and a session stylist (who’s worked with George Ezra, Russell Kane and Jake Bugg) gives us the lowdown on how to manage waves.

 Let’s start with the basics.
 Pateman favours co-washing with wavy hair (co-washing is short for ‘conditioner washing’).
 “This method should still involve two steps as if you were using shampoo,” says Pateman.
 “Skip the shampoo, take a dose of conditioner to emulsify the hair all over to clean it, rinse and then repeat.”
 He likes Redken Curvaceous Conditioner and Kiehl’s Hair Conditioner and Grooming Aid.
 We’re also fans of Davines Love Curl Cleansing Cream.